Bank of America (NYSE:BAC) PT Lowered to $27.00

-Bank of America (NYSE:BAC) had its price target reduced by investment analysts at Citigroup from $30.00 to $27.00 in a research report issued to clients and investors on Friday, AnalystRatings.com reports.
-The brokerage currently has a “hold” rating on the financial services provider’s stock.
-Citigroup‘s target price points to a potential upside of 25.00% from the company’s previous close.
+Bank of America (NYSE:BAC) had its price objective cut by analysts at Piper Sandler from $40.00 to $27.00 in a report issued on Friday, BenzingaRatingsTable reports.
+The brokerage presently has an “overweight” rating on the financial services provider’s stock.
+Piper Sandler’s price objective indicates a potential upside of 36.57% from the company’s previous close.

-A number of other equities analysts also recently commented on BAC.
-Barclays upgraded Bank of America from an “equal weight” rating to an “overweight” rating and set a $43.00 price objective on the stock in a report on Monday, January 6th.
-Credit Suisse Group lifted their price objective on Bank of America from $38.00 to $39.00 and gave the stock an “outperform” rating in a report on Thursday, January 16th.
-Wolfe Research downgraded Bank of America from an “outperform” rating to a “market perform” rating in a report on Wednesday.
-Deutsche Bank dropped their price objective on Bank of America from $33.00 to $25.00 and set a “hold” rating on the stock in a report on Wednesday.
-Finally, Atlantic Securities downgraded Bank of America from an “overweight” rating to a “neutral” rating and set a $36.00 price objective on the stock. in a report on Tuesday, January 21st.
-Two analysts have rated the stock with a sell rating, fourteen have issued a hold rating and eight have given a buy rating to the company.
-The company presently has an average rating of “Hold” and a consensus target price of $33.00.
+A number of other equities analysts have also commented on the stock.
+DA Davidson upgraded shares of Bank of America from a “neutral” rating to a “buy” rating and cut their price objective for the company from $36.00 to $24.00 in a research report on Thursday.
+Atlantic Securities lowered shares of Bank of America from an “overweight” rating to a “neutral” rating and set a $36.00 price objective for the company. in a research report on Tuesday, January 21st.
+Barclays upgraded shares of Bank of America to a “hold” rating in a research report on Thursday.
+ValuEngine lowered shares of Bank of America from a “hold” rating to a “sell” rating in a research report on Thursday.
+Finally, UBS Group lowered shares of Bank of America from a “buy” rating to a “neutral” rating and raised their price objective for the company from $34.00 to $36.00 in a research report on Monday, January 6th.
+Three analysts have rated the stock with a sell rating, thirteen have issued a hold rating and eleven have assigned a buy rating to the stock.
+The stock currently has a consensus rating of “Hold” and an average target price of $31.55.

-Bank of America (NYSE:BAC) last posted its quarterly earnings data on Wednesday, January 15th.
-The financial services provider reported $0.74 EPS for the quarter, beating analysts’ consensus estimates of $0.69 by $0.05.
-Bank of America had a return on equity of 11.95% and a net margin of 24.15%.
-The business had revenue of $22.30 billion for the quarter, compared to analyst estimates of $22.30 billion.
-During the same quarter last year, the company earned $0.70 earnings per share.
-The business’s revenue for the quarter was down 1.8% compared to the same quarter last year.
-On average, research analysts predict that Bank of America will post 2.92 earnings per share for the current fiscal year.
+Bank of America (NYSE:BAC) last issued its earnings results on Wednesday, January 15th.
+The financial services provider reported $0.74 earnings per share for the quarter, topping analysts’ consensus estimates of $0.69 by $0.05.
+The firm had revenue of $22.30 billion during the quarter, compared to analyst estimates of $22.30 billion.
+Bank of America had a net margin of 24.15% and a return on equity of 11.95%.
+The company’s quarterly revenue was down 1.8% on a year-over-year basis.
+During the same quarter last year, the business earned $0.70 earnings per share.
+As a group, sell-side analysts predict that Bank of America will post 2.87 EPS for the current year.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Americana Partners LLC bought a new stake in Bank of America during the 4th quarter worth approximately $476,000.
-Capital Square LLC purchased a new position in Bank of America in the fourth quarter worth about $323,000.
-NS Partners Ltd raised its holdings in Bank of America by 2.6% in the fourth quarter.
-NS Partners Ltd now owns 434,527 shares of the financial services provider’s stock worth $15,304,000 after buying an additional 10,812 shares during the last quarter.
-Loews Corp raised its holdings in Bank of America by 1.9% in the fourth quarter.
-Loews Corp now owns 333,941 shares of the financial services provider’s stock worth $11,761,000 after buying an additional 6,360 shares during the last quarter.
-Finally, Altavista Wealth Management Inc. raised its holdings in Bank of America by 1.2% in the fourth quarter.
-Altavista Wealth Management Inc. now owns 65,314 shares of the financial services provider’s stock worth $2,300,000 after buying an additional 775 shares during the last quarter.
-Institutional investors own 71.53% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of BAC.
+Nelson Van Denburg & Campbell Wealth Management Group LLC lifted its stake in Bank of America by 2.9% during the 1st quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 95,013 shares of the financial services provider’s stock valued at $1,940,000 after acquiring an additional 2,722 shares during the period.
+Neville Rodie & Shaw Inc. increased its position in shares of Bank of America by 6.3% during the 1st quarter.
+Neville Rodie & Shaw Inc. now owns 75,534 shares of the financial services provider’s stock valued at $1,604,000 after purchasing an additional 4,450 shares during the last quarter.
+Cox Capital Mgt LLC purchased a new stake in shares of Bank of America during the 1st quarter valued at about $27,000.
+Sowa Financial Group Inc. purchased a new stake in shares of Bank of America during the 4th quarter valued at about $116,000.
+Finally, Quadrant Capital Group LLC increased its position in shares of Bank of America by 7.6% during the 4th quarter.
+Quadrant Capital Group LLC now owns 123,898 shares of the financial services provider’s stock valued at $4,330,000 after purchasing an additional 8,768 shares during the last quarter.
+71.53% of the stock is currently owned by institutional investors.

 About Bank of America